Texting and Driving. In Exercises 21–26, refer to the accompanyin... | Channels for Pearson+

 Texting and Driving.
 In Exercises 21–26, refer to the accompanying table, which describes probabilities for groups of five drivers.
 The random variable x is the number of drivers in a group who say that they text while driving (based on data from an Arity survey of drivers).

-d.
-Is 3 a significantly high number of drivers who say that they text while driving?
-Why or why not?
+Use the range rule of thumb to determine whether 1 is a significantly low number of drivers who say that they text while driving.

 Verified step by step guidance